cedricksakalam/ACP-FINAL-PROJECT/README.md

 This section explains various Python programming techniques and external libraries were utilized to build and enhance the functionality of the project.

 ### 1. Libraries
-   - Lists below are the libraries used to run the program.
       - tkinter: Implements the graphical user interface, creating visually structured windows, buttons, labels, and other elements for the application.
       - sqlite3: Provides a lightweight database for persisting user data such as scores and feedback.
       - Pillow: Enhances the GUI by managing image rendering, including animated GIFs, ensuring a polished visual presentation.